CodingGarden/faqs/README.md

 You can see the list of BTTV emotes enabled for my channel [here](https://betterttv.com/users/5e0c2494d40c477ba4a53b7d).

+## How is your twitch avatar animated?

+I am a [7tv](https://7tv.app/) subscriber and animated avatars are one of the perks.
+If you're seeing my animated avatar, that means you have the 7tv extension or 7tv addon enabled.

 ## What are channel points / seedlings?

 You can earn channel points (seedlings) by watching the stream.
 Learn more about how much you will earn [here](https://help.twitch.tv/s/article/channel-points-guide#viewers).